-- 16. Continue to develop and implement capacity building services, which may include board development, hiring assistance, new director orientation, fundraising plans, and ongoing support.
-Services may be delivered directly by Washington Main Street staff and/or through contractors. - 17.
-Partner with National Main Street Center and other field experts to offer bi-annual on-site progress visits to as many Main Street Communities as possible, with an emphasis on organizational development, leadership coaching, and community engagement. - 18.
+- 5.1.
+Continue to develop and implement capacity building services, which may include board development, hiring assistance, new director orientation, fundraising plans, and ongoing support.
+Services may be delivered directly by Washington Main Street staff and/or through subcontractors. - 5.2.
+Partner with National Main Street Center and other field experts to offer tri-annual on-site progress visits to as many Main Street Communities as possible, with an emphasis on organizational development, leadership coaching, and community engagement. - 5.3.
 Offer in-depth planning support focused on strategy identification, market analysis, placemaking, or other topics as requested by network members.
-These services will be offered through an application-based process as resources allow and may be delivered by Washington Main Street staff and/or through contractors.
+These services will be offered through an application-based process as resources allow and may be delivered by Washington Main Street staff and/or through subcontractors.